alexchenuw/devopslabs/Lab-10/README.md

 1. What is the status of your pod?
 1. What is the IP address assigned to your pod?
-1. What is node is your pod running on?
+1. What node is your pod running on?
 1. What is your pod container ID?

 ```bash